flet-dev/website/docs/tutorials/python-realtime-chat.md

 <img src="/img/docs/chat-tutorial/username-dialog.png" className="screenshot-40" />

-When the user clicks on "Join chat" button, it will call `join_click` method that should send a message to all subscribers informing them that the user has joined the chat.
+When the user clicks on "Join chat" button, it will call `join_click` method that should send a message to all subscribers, informing them that the user has joined the chat.
 This message should look different from the regular chat message, for example, like this:
 <img src="/img/docs/chat-tutorial/chat-4.png" className="screenshot-40" />

 Let's add `message_type` property to the `Message` class to differentiate between login and chat messages: